jyoti-131/Credex/README.md

-# SoftSell - Premium License Marketplace Landing Page 🚀
+# SoftSell - License Marketplace Landing Page 🚀

 This is a responsive and modern **landing page** built for a fictional company called **SoftSell**, which specializes in premium software licenses.
 The project was created as part of a web development assignment and demonstrates the use of **React**, **Tailwind CSS**, and **Vite**.